stdevel/katprep/doc/manpages/src/katprep_populate.1.md

 NAME
 ====

-**katprep_populate** — auto-discovers and updates monitoring and hypervisor information for managed systems
+**katprep_populate** — Auto-discovers and updates monitoring and hypervisor information for managed systems

 SYNOPSIS
 ========